Morpheus-Asia/Docs/README.md

 ## Contribution Guidelines
 1. **Fork the Repository**

-    Start by forking either of the repos [Frontend](https://github.com/Morpheus-Asia/mor-asia-frontend) & [Backend](https://github.com/Morpheus-Asia/mor-asia-backend).
+    Start by forking either of the repos: [Frontend](https://github.com/Morpheus-Asia/mor-asia-frontend) or [Backend](https://github.com/Morpheus-Asia/mor-asia-backend).
 Make your changes in your fork, then create a pull request (PR) to merge into the main branch.

 2. **Discuss in Telegram**